earlhickey/zf2-energy/README.md

 #### Post installation

-1. Enabling it in your `application.config.php` file.
+1. Enabling it in your `application.config.php` file

     ```php
     <?php